 The Chinese Mid-Autumn Festival, also known as the Moon Festival or Mooncake Festival, is a traditional festival celebrated in Chinese culture.
 Similar holidays take place in Japan, Korea, Vietnam, and other countries in East and Southeast Asia.

-FDM offices in Singapore, Hong Kong, Sydney and London also celebrated the occasion, learning the history of the festival and its significance, lantern making and, of course, eating mooncakes!
+FDM offices in Singapore, Hong Kong, and Sydney also celebrated the occasion, learning the history of the festival and its significance and, of course, eating mooncakes!

 The Origin of the Mid-Autumn Festival

 It is called the Mid-Autumn Festival because it is held on the 15th of the 8th lunar month in the Chinese calendar around the autumn equinox.